brianaung/gun-game/README.md

   }
 ```
 Whilst this isn't a perfect solution, enemies or objects when close enough can mess with the camera position, it is a solution that works well enough and was easily implemented.

+### Boss level
+A gameplay decision we had to make was how do we end the game?
+The game wasn't endless and so we decided to add in a boss enemy at the end.
+There are many ways of adding a boss enemy to a game, however, with how we did the level design, much more thought was needed to determine the best way to add the boss.
+For example, what room do we add the boss?
+At what point in the game do we add the boss?
+These were the big questions we had to think about.
+We first thought about adding the boss in the biggest room that was generated.
+However, due to the nature of how the level was generated we couldn't guarantee a large room since we wanted to make the boss large in comparison to the player.
+We could've figured out a way to generate a predetermined size room specifically for the boss but adding that into the dungeon generator made it too complicated.
+And so, rather than making the boss a part of the dungeon we decided to make the boss its own scene.
+With the boss having its own scene, we could design the level specifically for the boss and not have to worry about the limitations of the dungeon generator as we can design the level to the needs of the boss.

+The next decision we had to make was how to transition from the dungeon level to the boss level.
+There was a couple of ways to do this, the first is a time limit, which can be implemented quite easily, however, we wanted the player to be able to explore the dungeon at their own leisure, and with different dungeon sizes, the time limit needs to be altered which adds to unnecessary coupling.
+We ended up deciding on using a kill counter to determine when the player will transition to the boss level.
+We also thought about using the number of rooms cleared but that would still be the equivalent to a kill counter, and if we decided to make the game more maze like the player wouldn't need to clearevery room completely to transition to the boss level.

+### Procedural Generation Technique
+# TODO: Add more details
+We wanted to use procedural generation is regards to the making the dungeon and the simplest way of doing that was generating rooms and then connecting them with corridors.
+For the room generation, we used an algorithm called Binary Space Partitioning which subdivides a space into smaller spaces.
+And so, repeatedly doing that will split a large space into smaller spaces which will act as rooms.
+Adding straight line paths from each room to another room and walls around the paths and rooms will create a complete dungeon.

+### Shader pipeline

+## Cel Shader

+## Pixelated Shader

+### Particle System
+## TODO: Which one do we want marked?
+Enemy explosion/Flamethrower in Assets/Level/Prefabs/Effects

+### Evaluation
+## TODO: Evaluation stuff

 ### Technologies
 Project is created with: